Fifty

 - Raptors, waterfowl, poultry

 Big birds need enrichment, handling, and room — none of which Rajan provides.
-That is a different business at a different price.
+There are full-service avian boarders around Halton for that; this is a different business at a different price.

 Three budgies in one cage.
 Watch what happens when the trip gets longer.

-Every Burlington boarder except Rajan charges you per bird, per night — so a longer trip is a bigger bill, always.
+Every other boarder around Burlington and Halton charges you per bird, per night — so the longer you are away, the bigger the bill, always.
 Rajan charges fifty dollars flat for the whole trip.
-Three nights or three weeks, the number does not move.
+Three nights at a cottage or three weeks overseas, the number does not move.
 Here is the math in four rows.

 long weekend away